Saatwik-ss/SAiDL-Spring-Assignment_2025/Paper_Implementation/Description.md

 ## PART -1: Autoencoder
 ### Autoencoder for MNIST Digit Compression and Reconstruction

-This project implements a simple **Autoencoder** using **PyTorch** to encode and decode images from the **MNIST dataset**.
+This project, Paper_Implementation/Encoder_ex.py implements a simple **Autoencoder** using **PyTorch** to encode and decode images from the **MNIST dataset**.
 The model compresses 28x28 grayscale images into a **2D latent space** and reconstructs them back, allowing visualization of the learned feature representations as a way to show the functioning of autoencoder used later in the project.

 #### Autoencoders:
 - An autoencoder is a type of neural network used for **unsupervised learning**.